Koi disease prevention checklist

 4. Avoid overcrowding

 Too many koi increase waste load and stress.
-Filtration capacity, water volume, and maintenance habits should guide stocking decisions.
+A conservative planning number is at least 250 gallons per adult koi, with 500 gallons or more per large koi being easier to manage.
+Filtration capacity, water volume, oxygen, and maintenance habits should guide stocking decisions more than the pond's visual size.

 5. Observe daily

-Look for changes in appetite, swimming, fin position, breathing, flashing, isolation, or surface behavior.
-Early detection improves outcomes.
+Look for changes in appetite, swimming, fin position, breathing, flashing, isolation, mucus, redness, frayed fins, or surface behavior.
+Early detection improves outcomes because you can correct water or isolate one fish before the whole pond declines.